Nekroze/drydock/docs/usage.rst

 .. warning::

-    The resulting master container runs in ``-privileged`` mode and retains all security concerns of such a Docker_ container.
+    The resulting master container runs in ``--privileged`` mode and retains all security concerns of such a Docker_ container.

 Prepare